 Many leaders are proud, and they should be.
 It’s no easy feat leading a team into today’s digital disruptive atmosphere.
 Accountable leaders don’t let their pride stop them for asking for help.
-They ask for help the minute they need it; they don’t wait for a situation to become a crisis.
+They act ask for help the minute they need it; they don’t wait for a situation to become a crisis.
 Like the Level 5 Leader that Jim Collins popularized, they put the team’s vision and goals above their own needs.
 Asking for help does not mean you are not accountable, just the opposite.
-It shows your team that you are committed to them.
+It shows your team that you are committed to them and builds trust.
 It shows that you are committed to the goal.

 Provide Honest and Constructive Feedback